Dynamic filtering of static dipoles in magnetoencephalography: Introduction

 Distributed source methods are more prevalent, and most of them estimate the source distribution independently at each time point.
-However, since the time interval between two subsequent recordings is so small --- about one millisecond --- the underlying brain activity does not much change between consecutive measurements.
+However, since the time interval between two subsequent recordings is so small---about one millisecond---the underlying brain activity does not much change between consecutive measurements.
 Spatio-temporal modeling can incorporate this prior knowledge by requiring that the solution satisfy some form of temporal continuity.
-The availability of increasing computational resources has made it possible to explicitly account for the dynamic nature of the problem; \cite{ouhago09}, \cite{tili11}, \cite{grkoha12} and \cite{tietal12} employ spatio-temporal regularisation.
+The availability of increasing computational resources has made it possible to explicitly account for the dynamic nature of the problem; \citet{ouhago09}, \citet{tili11}, \citet{grkoha12} and \citet{tietal12} employ spatio-temporal regularisation.

 Recently, MEG source estimation has been cast as a filtering problem within a state-space modeling framework.
 This approach has the further appeal that, in principle, it can be used on-line, producing sequential updating of the posterior distribution that incorporates the new data as they become available at a computational cost (per measurement update) which does not increase unboundedly over time.
-In \cite{loetal06} and \cite{loetal11}, a distributed source model was used and inference obtained with a high-dimensional Kalman filter.
-In \cite{sovoka03}, \cite{caetal08}, \cite{soetal09}, \cite{paetal10} a dipole model was used, and the posterior distribution of the multi-dipole configuration was approximated either with a bootstrap or with an approximation to a Rao-Blackwellized bootstrap particle filter; however the nature of the approximation to the Rao-Blackellized filter was such that it yields underestimated uncertainty.
+In Long et~al. (\citeyear{loetal06,loetal11}), a distributed source model was used and inference obtained with a high-dimensional Kalman filter.
+In \citet{sovoka03}, \citet{caetal08}, \citet{soetal09} and \citet{paetal10} a dipole model was used, and the posterior distribution of the multi-dipole configuration was approximated either with a bootstrap or with an approximation to a Rao--Blackwellized bootstrap particle filter; however, the nature of the approximation to the Rao--Blackwellized filter was such that it yields underestimated uncertainty.
 However, in the interests of computational expediency, all of these studies employed an artificial dynamic model in which dipole locations were modeled as performing a random walk in the brain.